Geographical distribution of Urdu speakers: Fall of the Mughal Empire

-Indian Muslim qasbas that developed in clusters in the rural areas around the centers of Muslim power in the Upper Doab and Rohilkhand were dominated by a literate and homogenous elite, who embraced a distinctive Indo-Persian style of culture.
-This service gentry, performing both clerical and military service for the Mughal empire and its successor states, also invested in the land.
-Their cultural and literary patronage meant that urban places continued, even after the political decilne, to act as preservers of Indo-Persian traditions and values.
+The Upper Doab and Rohilkhand was dominated by a literate and homogenous elite, who embraced a distinctive Indo-Persian style of culture.
+This service gentry, performing both clerical and military service for the Mughal empire and its successor states, provided cultural and literary patronage that continued, even after the political decline, to act as preservers of Indo-Persian traditions and values.

 The end of Muslim rule saw a large number of unemployed Indian Muslim horsemen, who were employed in the army of the East India Company.
 Thus 75% of the cavalry branch of the British army was composed of a social group referred to as the "Hindustani Mahomedans".
-This included Indian Muslim Baradaris of the Urdu-Hindustani Belt such as the Ranghar(Rajput Muslims), Sheikhs, Sayyids, Mughals, and Indianized Pathans.
+This included Indian Muslim Baradaris of the Urdu-Hindustani Belt such as the Ranghar (Rajput Muslims), Sheikhs, Sayyids, Mughals, and Indianized Pathans.
 British officers such as Skinner, Gardner and Hearsay had become leaders of irregular cavalry that preserved the traditions of Mughal cavalry, which had a political purpose because it absorbed pockets of cavalrymen who might otherwise become disaffected plunderers.
 The Governor-general insisted that it was incumbent upon the British to "give military employment" to various north Indian Muslim soldiers, particularly those "formerly engaged in military service of the Native powers".
 The lingua franca spoken in the army was a form of Urdu referred to in colonial usage as "military Hindustani".

 The Indian Rebellion of 1857 was initiated by the 3rd Bengal Light Cavalry in Meerut, which was composed mainly of Indian Muslims.
 The mutineers made for Delhi, where its garrison revolted, massacring its British population, and installed Bahadur Shah Zafar as its nominal leader.
 The spread of the word that the British had been expelled from Delhi, interpreted as the breakdown of British authority, acted as a catalyst for mutiny as well as revolt.
 Regiments in other parts of northern India only revolted after Delhi had fallen.
-British characterizations of Muslims as fanatics took the fore during and after the Great Rebellion, as well as produced the Indian Muslims as a unified, cogent group, who were easily agitated, aggressive, and inherently disloyal.
+British characterisations of Muslims as fanatics took the fore during and after the Great Rebellion, as well as produced the Indian Muslims as a unified, cogent group, who were easily agitated, aggressive, and inherently disloyal.